macsy-models/CONJScan/README.md

 - dCONJ_typeFA
 - dCONJ_typeFATA

 CONJScan now includes two sets of models.
 One is specific to the detection of conjugative, decayed conjugative and mobilisable elements in chromosomes and the second to the detection in plasmids.
 They are compatibles with **MacSyFinder version 2**.
-Users

 ## Installation and Usage with MacSyFinder